More than half of leaders have an employee recognition problem on their hands. Are you one of them?

 - Engaging in conversation centered around their professional and personal interests and goals

 - Inquiring about what meaningful recognition looks like to them

-Recognition and thanks aren’t badges of honor—they should be a normal part of a person’s daily work environment.
+Employee recognition and thanks aren’t badges of honor—they should be a normal part of a person’s daily work environment.
 When leaders give employees the opportunity and tools to thank and appreciate their coworkers, camaraderie and team spirit thrive.
 But to do this, a leader must decentralize where appreciation comes from within their organization.

 While the businesses mentioned still have a form of hierarchy within their organizations, they’ve expanded the source of worker appreciation to include peers.
 Empowering employees to acknowledge and recognize others for their work increases the sense of appreciation.
 As a result, making room for co-workers to participate in employee recognition builds stronger, more connected teams.

 5. Learn How to Speak with Radical Candor